gofynd/fdk-client-swift/documentation/platform/CART.md

 | body | ApplyCouponRequest | yes | Request body |

-Apply a selected coupon to the items in the shopping cart.
+Use this API to apply coupons on items in the cart.

 *Returned Response:*